Learning Actionable Counterfactual Explanations in Large State Spaces: Introduction

 \section{Introduction}

 Machine learning models are increasingly being used to guide high-stakes decision-making processes.
-Given the potential impact on individuals' livelihoods, society demands transparency and the right to an explanation, as outlined in Articles 13–15 of the \citet{EuropeanParliament2016a} General Data Protection Regulation.
+Given the potential impact on individuals' livelihoods, society demands transparency and the right to an explanation, as outlined in Articles 13–15 of the \citet{EuropeanParliament2016a} General Data Protection Regulation and Article 13 of the \citet{EuropeanParliament2025} AI Act.
 A critical aspect of this transparency is understanding how individuals (agents) can modify their input features to achieve a desired outcome, such as a positive label in a binary classification setting.
-Recourse generators that provide actionable insights offer one such solution~\citep{Wachter2017, Dandl2020, Mothilal20, Ustun19, Karimi21, Shalmali19, Karimi22}.
+Recourse or counterfactual explanation (CFE) generators that provide actionable insights offer one such solution~\citep{Wachter2017, Ustun19, Shalmali19, Dandl2020, Mothilal20, Karimi21, Karimi22}.\footnote{ Following prior work ~\citep{pawelczyk2022exploring, Rasouli24, Jiang2024, Verma2020CounterfactualEF}, we use the terms recourse and CFE interchangeably.
+For a detailed discussion and a nuanced differentiation of these terms, we refer the reader to Section 2 of \citet{Karimi22} and Section 3.3 of \citet{Verma2020CounterfactualEF}.}

-A popular form of recourse, actionable recourse~\cite {Ustun19}, generates feature-based counterfactual explanations (CFEs), specifying precise adjustments to features to ensure that the new features collectively result in a positive classification.
+A popular form of recourse generation, actionable recourse~\citep{Ustun19}, generates feature-based CFEs, specifying precise adjustments to features (state) to ensure that the new features collectively result in a positive classification.
 For comparison with our work, we refer to these as \emph{low-level} CFEs.
 While helpful, low-level CFEs are overly specific and might be challenging to translate into real-world-like actions.
 To address this limitation, we introduce three novel forms of recourse that align with real-world actions: high-level continuous (\textit{hl-continuous}), high-level discrete (\textit{hl-discrete}), and high-level ID (\textit{hl-id}) CFEs.